MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-concept-waterfall-dialogs.md

 | _Succeeded_ | Indicates whether the recognizer was able to parse the input. |
 | _Value_ | The return value from the recognizer.
 If necessary, the validation code can modify this value. |

-### Component dialog

-Sometimes you want to write a reusable dialog that you want to use in different scenarios, such as an address dialog that asks the user to provide values for street, city and zip code.

-The *component dialog* provides a strategy for creating independent dialogs to handle specific scenarios, breaking a large dialog set into more manageable pieces.
-Each of these pieces has its own dialog set, and avoids any name collisions with the dialog set that contains it.
-See the [component dialog how to](bot-builder-compositcontrol.md) for more on these.

 ## Using dialogs

-You can use the dialog context to begin, continue, replace, or end a dialog.
-You can also cancel all dialogs on the dialog stack.
+You can begin or continue a root dialog using the _run_ dialog extension method.
+(Internally, the run method creates a dialog context object for the dialog.)
+To replace or end the active dialog from your bot, or cancel all dialogs, you need to use a dialog context object directly.

 Dialogs can be thought of as a programmatic stack, which we call the *dialog stack*, with the turn handler as the one directing it and serving as the fallback if the stack is empty.
-The topmost item on that stack is considered the *active dialog*, and the dialog context directs all input to the active dialog.
+The top-most item on that stack is considered the *active dialog*, and the dialog context directs all input to the active dialog.

 When a dialog begins, it is pushed onto the stack, and is now the active dialog.
 It remains the active dialog until it either ends, it is removed by the [replace dialog](#repeating-a-dialog) method, or another dialog is pushed onto the stack (by either the turn handler or active dialog itself) and becomes the active dialog.
 When that new dialog ends, it is popped off the stack and the next dialog down becomes the active dialog again.
 This allows for [repeating a dialog](#repeating-a-dialog) or [branching a conversation](#branch-a-conversation), discussed below.